 By tackling difficult questions in computational structural biology, Vikram Sundar hopes to help scientists develop drugs more quickly, cheaply, and effectively.

 Outside of the lab, Vikram is passionate about diversity.
 As an undergraduate, he co-founded Gender Inclusivity in Math, an organization dedicated to reducing the gender gap in the Harvard math department.
-He is also an avid classical pianist and enjoys listening to and playing works by Beethoven, Chopin, Liszt, and Rachmaninoff.
+He is also an avid classical pianist and chamber musician and enjoys listening to and playing works by Beethoven, Chopin, Liszt, and Rachmaninoff.

 2018-2019, Churchill Scholarship, The Winston Churchill Foundation of the United States